Recommendation models¶

 For example, when a user navigates to a product page with a certain smartphone, apart from the "Also clicked" recommendations, the Personalization service could recommend the Smartphone + Cover + Headphones bundle, because they were purchased together in exactly this combination several times.

-It isn't guaranteed that there is a bundle available for every product.
-Therefore, the rendering logic should display the recommendations if they're available, or leave the bundle box out completely.
+It is not guaranteed that there is a bundle available for every product.
+Therefore, the rendering logic should display the recommendations if they are available, or leave the bundle box out completely.
 The currently displayed product is always part of the bundle.

 The "Similar rated" model provides recommendations based on user preferences.
 It predicts articles that might suit the user's interests.
 Recommendations for articles similar to their dislikes are suppressed.

 This model provides recommendations based on algorithms that include the ranking values and the amount of distinct ratings.
-It's best suited for landing or category pages.
+It is best suited for landing or category pages.

 This model returns a list of items from the recently added items in a configured time period.
 For example, if you set item age to 10 days, the model returns items which were added to the database 10 days ago (recently added items).

-This model isn't based on historical records but relies on the imported product catalog.
+This model is not based on historical records but relies on the imported product catalog.

 Pseudo recommendation model that shows the user products from their own history.
 For example, the "You have just watched" box.